Aalgolab/.github/profile/README.md

 We believe Aalgola should always remain **free, open, and evolving**.
 At Aalgolab, we are the caretakers of the language and drivers of innovation within its ecosystem.

----

-> **Note:**
-> The Aalgola logo above uses the special "Aalfons" font for the first character, representing "Aa" as a unique symbol.